KYLE HACKETT

 ARTIST STATEMENT

-Often using indirect glazing approaches to layer an image, I consider how content exists in-between spaces, subjects, and beneath painted surfaces.
-How can slowing down views challenge understood relationships between the image, surface, and material?
-At the same time, how can this process reveal insights into the psychological state of the painter and the painting?
-By emphasizing conflicts between inner and outer, I hope to foster new realities and ways of being understood as not black or white, wealthy or poor, but human.
+I examine how authenticity, self-referential source materials and painting methods can articulate systems of identity, representation, and contemporary power structures within and against the conventions of historical genres, such as portrait painting.
+I highlight how constructing images can construct new relations to serve as a framework for institutional and personal identity-making.
+Often using indirect glazing to layer an image, I consider how content exists in between spaces, subjects, and beneath painted surfaces.
+How can slowing down the viewing process challenge the conditions between the image, surface, and material?
+At the same time, how can this reveal insights into the painter's psychological state and the painting?
+By emphasizing conflicts between inner and outer, I hope to foster simultaneous ways of being understood beyond position and as human.